This section contains some further programs which do some important manipulations

 between two ions whose center has some particular point symmetry.
 Syntax is:

-"symhmltn PTGP l" where PTGP is
+"symhmltn PTGP PTGP l l " where " where PTGP PTGP is

-the name of the point group (both Hermman-Maguin and Schoenflies notation are understood), and
+the name of the point group (both Hermman-Maguin and Schoenflies notation are understood), and is

-l is the integer multipolar order (l=1 for dipolar exchange, l=2 for
+particular point group. is the integer multipolar order (l=1 for dipolar exchange, l=2 for

 quadrupolar, etc.).